 - Then upside down the world shall be And gold found at the root of tree All England’s sons that plough the land Shall oft be seen with Book in hand The poor shall now great wisdom know Great houses stand in far-flung vale All covered o’er with snow and hail.

-- A carriage without horse will go, Disaster fill the world with woe.
+- A carriage without horse will go, Disaster fills the world with woe.
 In London, Primrose Hill shall be In center hold a bishops sea.

 - Around the world, men’s thoughts will fly, Quick as the twinkling of an eye.
 And water shall great wonders do, How strange, and yet it shall come true.